19 November - 26 February 2019

 The full application shall be signed electronically in Prisma both you as project leader (applicant) and an authorised representative of the administrating organisation.
 Please see further information under “Registering the application” below.

-Please refer to FLAG-ERA´s call text and the application form in Prisma in parallel with reading the instructions below.
+Please refer to FLAG-ERA´s call text External link, opens in new window. and the application form in Prisma in parallel with reading the instructions below.

 Foreign experts are involved in the scientific assessment of the applications within FLAG-ERA.
 Please therefore complete your application in English.